yiwenzcmu/yiwenzcmu/README.md

 ## Other Things
-👩‍💻 I'm currently working as a data analytics intern and working on machine learning projects at Uber Hong Kong.
+👩‍💻 I will graduate in May 2024.
+I'm currently looking for full-time opportunities in data science/data analystics.

 🧠 I'm currently learning advanced natural language processing, machine learning with large datasets, and distributed systems.